FireDiscordBot/docs/README.md

 2021 was an amazing year for Fire and I hope 2022 will be even better.

-I have a couple changes, including a very popular feature now being available to the general public with premium!
+I have a couple changes, including a very popular feature now being available to the general public with Fire+!

 ### New Website Beta